You're the best person to find a good match for your child's needs.

 https://firstthings.org/wp-content/uploads/2021/02/chinh-le-duc-TV1QYUtTxJ8-unsplash-scaled-e1613488588858.jpg425900Chris Ownbyhttps://firstthings.org/wp-content/uploads/2020/01/ftf-logo-300x186.pngChris Ownby2021-02-16 10:17:102021-03-01 14:02:31How to Prevent Depression from Affecting Your Child

 Let me set the scene for you.
-I’m working from home because of COVID-19 and sitting in quarantine at my computer trying to crank out a report and meet a deadline in an hour.
+I’m working from home, sitting at my computer trying to crank out a report and meet a deadline in an hour.

 The following sequence of events happens: